 What is a UPC Number?

-A UPC code means Universal Product Code.
-It is a universal 12-digit number that sits under its corresponding barcode.
-It is used to identify a specific product within the market.
-A product in one store will have the same UPC as the same product in another store from a completely different merchant.
+A UPC (Universal Product Code)is a universal 12-digit number that sits under a corresponding barcode.
+It universally identifies a specific product.
+A product in one store will have the same UPC as the same product in another store from an unrelated merchant.

-UPC codes are a type of Global Trade Item Number (GTIN) used externally from the merchant’s store as a way to accurately track products as they move throughout the market and supply chain.
-UPC numbers not only keep track of items within the market but also help manage a merchant’s internal inventory.
+UPC codes are a type of Global Trade Item Number (GTIN) used externally from the merchant’s store as a way to accurately track products as they move throughout the supply chain.
+UPC numbers track items within the market and also help manage a business’s internal inventory.

-The ability to scan UPC numbers increases merchant productivity and inventory tracking efficiency.
-Rather than manually entering an item’s UPC, the barcode allows an item to be scanned and instantly brought up in the company’s inventory system.
+Rather than manually entering an item’s UPC, scanning the barcode instantly brings up in the company’s inventory system, increasing productivity and tracking efficiency.

 UPC Breakdown